-According to Venue Manager Roosa Rasanen, the two venues – which share a courtyard in Mount Maunganui, allowing customers to order from both sites – are vibrant, trendy and full of crowd-pleasing dishes.
+According to Venue Manager Roosa Rasanen, the two Mount Maunganui venues in particular allow customers to order from both venues.
 Master Kong (which has another venue in Wellington) specialises in street food dishes from across Asia, while Madame Sunset is a modern Tiki bar with an emphasis on Hawaiian and Pacific style cuisine.

 “The dual-concept courtyard is unique, with both venues featuring heaps of hand-crafted cocktails and beers on tap.
 There wasn’t anything quite like it before we opened, and there’s a really good offering on both sides.”